-- 1. Changes to the Technical Regulations will be proposed by the Technical Working Group (TWG) consisting of one senior technical representative from each team and chaired by a representative of the FIA - 2.
+- 1. Changes to the Technical Regulations will be proposed by the Technical Working Group (TWG) consisting of one senior technical representative from each team and chaired by a representative of the FIA. - 2.
 Changes to the Sporting Regulations will be proposed by the Sporting Working Group (SWG) consisting of one senior representative from each team and chaired by a representative of the FIA. - 3.
 Decisions in the TWG and SWG will be taken by a simple majority vote.
 The FIA representative will not vote unless the teams' representatives are equally divided, in which case he will exercise a casting vote. - 4.
 Proposals from the TWG and the SWG will go to the Formula One Commission consisting of six representatives from the teams, five representatives from the race promoters and one representative each from the Commercial Rights Holder and the FIA.
 At least two race promoters must be from Europe and at least two from outside Europe.
 Decisions of the Commission will be by simple majority.
 The FIA will have a casting vote in the event of equality. - 5.
 The Formula One Commission may accept or refuse a proposal of the TWG or the SWG, but not amend it.
 A proposal which is refused may be sent back to the relevant Working Group for further consideration. - 6.
 Proposals accepted by the Formula One Commission will be put before the World Motor Sport Council for a final decision.
 Proposals which are not accepted by the World Motor Sport Council may be sent back to the Formula One Commission and the relevant Working Group for further consideration. - 7.
-Changes required for safety reasons will be considered separately by the FIA, which will take into account any representations made by the TWG or SWG.
+Changes required for safety reasons will be considered separately by the FIA, which will take into account any representations made by the TWG or SWG. - 8.
+The TWG and the SWG will be consulted on any proposal for change to the Technical Regulations or Sporting Regulations which did not originate in either Group and their comments, if any, will be made available to the World Motor Sport Council when such proposal is discussed.